DC801/BM-Badge/SD_Card/MAGE/README.md

 - sets the targeted hint to her first quest
 - runs `bea-wrapup-mini` to finish

-Like the above script, this script is sometimes run at the end of scripts that have already set the backstory flag or branched due to that flag already being `true`, but it's simpler to just set it again here.
+Like the above script, this script is sometimes run at the end of scripts that have already set the backstory flag or branched due to that flag already being `true`, but it's simpler to set it in all cases.

 In addition, there are two other wrapup scripts for the second quest line (`bea2`): `bea2-complete-wrapup` and `bea2-incomplete-wrapup`, which mirror their `bea1` counterparts.